 - Potential for bonuses and revenue sharing

-Try entering your specific details here to see a more targeted estimate of what a VP of Finance can expect to make.
+Try entering your specific details using this salary calculator to see a more targeted estimate of what a VP of Finance can expect to make.
 Of course, this is merely an estimate but can give you a better idea of appropriate compensation.

 Vice President of Finance Job Description